 - Lodi’s army relied heavily on cavalry and especially on elephants, which in earlier times, could shock the enemy and rout them.

-- However, this time around, the terrible sound of the gunfire excited the elephants so much that many of Lodi’s own men being trampled under their feet.
+- However, this time around, the terrible sound of the gunfire excited the elephants so much that many of Lodi’s own men were trampled under their feet.

 - Even though possessing the numerically superior army, Lodi’s bravery could not match up to the expertise of Babur on the battlefield.

-- Military genius and modern technology and warfare led to the defeat of Lodi’s nearly 50,000 troops at the hands of a mere 12000-strong army.
+- A military genius and modern technology and warfare led to the defeat of Lodi’s nearly 50,000 troops at the hands of a mere 12000-strong army.

 Also on this day

 1938: Death of Muhammad Iqbal, Urdu poet who wrote ‘Saare Jahan se achha’.